Want to know about the MMC? Well, here’s the low down in ten…

 10. Are there any regular London get togethers?

 The MMC holds social events roughly quarterly, to get together and so that prospective new members can come along and check us out!
-These are advertised by email and to the Facebook group, so join the email list via Wendy (see below) or our Facebook page to see the invites.
+These are advertised by email and to the Facebook group, so join the email list via Marie (Membership Secretary) or our Facebook page to see the invites.
+Currently, we will only be holding these outdoors when out of lockdown (and if we’re back in Tiers, in Tier 3 and below) and kindly expect attendees to have some outdoor equipment (i.e. weather relevant walking gear, top rope climbing gear).

-If all this sounds good and you’d like to find out more, then please feel free to contact Wendy, our membership secretary, at firstname.lastname@example.org.
+If all this sounds good and you’d like to find out more, then please feel free to contact Marie at firstname.lastname@example.org.